PathwayCommons/GOList/instructions.md

 The skeleton application is merely a suggestion to get you started.
 You may alter the contents to suit your needs.
 We do, however, require that your application be viewable upon opening a supplied  `index.html` file locally in a web browser.
 This alone should be sufficient to view your *GO List*.
 Please do not write or submit any server-side code for this task.
 The HTML output will be viewed on a desktop in Chrome (v51.0.2074).

 #### UniProt REST API
-Programmatic access to UniprotKB is provided via the [REST API](http://www.uniprot.org/help/programmatic_access).
+Programmatic access to UniProtKB is provided via the [REST API](http://www.uniprot.org/help/programmatic_access).
 The data corresponding to any UniProt ID can be consumed in a variety of formats.
 To illustrate this, we consider a case where we desire more information regarding  human p53 [UniProtKB - P04637 (P53_HUMAN)].

-p53 is one of the most intenstively studied genes in the genome.
-Nearly half of all human malignancies harbour mutations in the p53 gene and disruption of the p53 pathway is common in those lacking direct p53 hits.
-Four decades of research have established p53 as a tumour suppressor that participates in a broad spectrum of cellular processes such as DNA repair and cell suicide.
-Nevertheless, a clear understanding of how p53 constrains the emergence of cancer has eluded researchers.
+p53 is one of the most intensively studied genes in the genome.
+This great interest has been spurred on by observations that the p53 gene is mutated in nearly half of all human cancers.
+Four decades of research supports a role for p53 in a wide variety of activities within cells, such as DNA repair and regulating cell division.
+Nevertheless, a clear understanding of how p53 prevents cancer from arising has been elusive.

 To view the [HTML formatted record](http://www.uniprot.org/uniprot/P04637) for human p53, navigate to